derekp7/snebu/readme.md

 * Client-server -- Hosts can either push backups to a central backup server, or the server can pull backups from individual clients.

 * Simple -- System consists of a single compiled binary, `snebu`, plus a front-end client, `snebu-client` written in Bash shell script.
-If used with multiple hosts, communications all happen over ssh, and there are no agent programs that need to be put on remote hosts.
+If used with multiple hosts, communications all happen over ssh, and there are no agent programs that need to be installed on remote hosts.
 Backed up files are stored in a "vault" directory, with the metadata in a light weight SQLite database file.
 (SQLite requires no database server processes, all functionality is built into the SQLite library linked against the main `snebu` binary).

 * Secure -- Backup server can pull backups from hosts, or clients can push backups to the central backup server using minimal permission accounts (i.e., you can configure an account to be able to submit, but not delete backups, or restrict restores to only specific backup sets).